Supporting a Full Recovery from a Sprained Elbow

 Other Common Elbow Injuries

-Although sprained elbows are common, your injury could be something else that requires different treatment.
+Although sprained elbows are common, your injury could be something else that requires different treatment determined by an expert.

 An olecranon fracture is a break in the bony tip of the elbow.
 Although a minor fracture may heal on its own, most broken elbows require surgery to restore the joint to normal function.